 The Model 100 is a precinct-based, voter-activated paper ballot counter and vote tabulator.
-The Model 100 uses advanced Intelligent Mark Recognition (IMR) visible light scanning technology, proven to be accurate and secure.
+The Model 100 uses advanced Intelligent Mark Recognition (IMR) visible light scanning technology.
 In special cases, the Model 100 may serve as a central tabulator for jurisdictions with a very small installed voter base and fewer than 30 political subdivisions (precincts).